Chardonnay Wine Guide: Something For Everyone

 The smell of vanilla, butter, coconut and dill are all attributes of oak-aging.
-However, the texture that some Chardonnays have that can be described as Oily, Creamy, Smooth or Waxy are from a special kind of fermentation.
+However, the texture that some Chardonnays have that can be described as oily, creamy, smooth, or waxy are from a special kind of winemaking method called malolactic fermentation.

 What is Malolactic Fermentation?